 Some people can worry that studying online means they’ll be left by themselves to struggle on through their course.
 This couldn’t be further from the truth.
 We have a great support network that each and every trainee is welcomed into.

-You will be allocated a course advisor at the point on enrolment and they will be with you through the whole process, until you graduate.
+You will be allocated a course advisor at the point of enrolment and they will be with you through the whole process until you graduate.